Aruba Pilot

 The Aruba pilot contributes to several core elements of the 3DxVERSE project:

-- The Reference Architecture for interoperable Digital Twins
+The Reference Architecture for interoperable Digital Twins.

-- The Digital Twin Interoperability Testbed
+The Digital Twin Interoperability Testbed for cross-system validation.

-- Trust, security, and privacy frameworks aligned with EU regulation
+Trust, security, and privacy frameworks aligned with EU regulation.

-- Cross-domain collaboration between mobility, sustainability, and governance
+Cross-domain collaboration between mobility, sustainability, and governance.

 By doing so, the pilot helps ensure that airport-focused Digital Twin use cases can be: